 It was disgusting.
 It was heartbreaking.

 My point isn’t to assign blame and lecture about how awful we’re treating our sacred spaces.
-I’ve made plenty decisions with wild abandonment that I know I need to learn from.
-But on a small scale, this is our ski-hill.
+I’ve made plenty of decisions that I know I need to learn from.
+But on a small scale, this is our ski hill.
 Like anyone with an emotional attachment to the place they learned to ski, don’t you want to treat it like your home?
 Don’t you want it to continue being a playground for others to grow on?

 So, start bringing a backpack and take your cans home with you.
 Donate.
 Ride a bike.
 Compost.

-Right now, on the precipice of ski season, I’m anxiously awaiting watching another sunset with my skis strapped to my feet and more enviro-ventures in my future.
+Right now, I’m anxiously awaiting watching another sunset with my skis strapped to my feet and more enviro-ventures in my future.

 9 Tips to Leave it Better than You Found It:

 Garbage Cleanup on Trail

 1. Pack a reusable bag with you (or two!) when you go camping so that you can not only pack your own garbage out, but grab a little extra.